cytoflow/cytoflow/docs/user_manual/howto/beads.rst

    .. note:: If the beads you want to use are not in the list, please submit a bug
              report.
 Adding a new set of beads is pretty trivial.

-             TODO - make sure the Spherotech beads are up-to-date.

 #.
 Specify the file containing the data from the beads.

 #.
 Click **Add a channel** for every channel you want to calibrate.
 In the